Investing into Africa – Efficient Route to Market Using a Guernsey/South African Structure

 The Qualifying Investor PIF is a quick and efficient way for Fund Managers to access international institutional investors and raise capital for their African strategies.

-Whilst Mauritius has often been considered a natural fit for access to the African market due to its treaty networks, the combination of a PIF with an African Investment Structure beneath, offers an attractive alternative for tax efficient investing across much of Africa and is discussed further below.
+Whilst Mauritius has often been considered a natural fit for access to the African market due to its treaty networks, the combination of a PIF with a SA HQ Co Structure beneath, offers an attractive alternative for tax efficient investing across much of Africa and is discussed further below.

 (For investing outside of South Africa)

 This must be an active investment company, so the structure needs to affect the foreign investment as soon as possible.
-The predominant value of the company’s assets must represent interests in non-South African investments, with the income apportionment dependant on the AIS’s anticipated annual turnover.
+The predominant value of the company’s assets must represent interests in non-South African investments, with the income apportionment dependant on the SA HQ Co’s anticipated annual turnover.

-The ideal income mix would be a combination of interest, dividends and service fees.
-Whilst other classes of income are allowed under the AIS, these would be dealt with on a case-by-case basis working alongside an independent and recognised tax advisor in South Africa.
+The ideal income mix would be a combination of interest, dividends, and service fees.
+Whilst other classes of income are allowed under the SA HQ Co, these would be dealt with on a case-by-case basis working alongside an independent and recognised tax advisor in South Africa.

-- Full access to South Africa’s DTA network (23 DTA’s with African countries)
+- Full access to South Africa’s DTA network (23 DTA’s with African countries, 102 worldwide)

 - Mitigation of SA transfer pricing provisions to related party transactions, including: